kosakoliver/ensemble-programming/README.md

 ## Evaluations of the concepts from the Multipotent Systems reference architecture using our prototypical reference implementation deployed to  real hardware
-- [ScaleX2016] - video on YouTube depicting the field experiment performed during the ScaleX 2016 measuring campaign demonstrating the feasibility of cooperatively transporting a DTS optic-fiber measuring unit with a Multipotent System
+- [Flying robot ensemble in action at the ScaleX 2016 geographic measurement campaign] - video on YouTube depicting the field experiment performed during the ScaleX 2016 measuring campaign demonstrating the feasibility of cooperatively transporting a DTS optic-fiber measuring unit with a Multipotent System

 ## Evaluation of the task allocation mechanism using real hardware
-- [SASO2016] - video on YoutTube depicting the mechanism for Self-Organized task allocation deomonstrated at the 10th IEEE International Conference on Self-Adaptive and Self-Organizing Systems (SASO) 2016
+- [SASO 2016 - Decentralized Coordination of Heterogeneous Ensembles Using Jadex] - video on YoutTube depicting the mechanism for Self-Organized task allocation deomonstrated at the 10th IEEE International Conference on Self-Adaptive and Self-Organizing Systems (SASO) 2016

 ## Evaluations of the Algorithmic Pattern for Trajectory-Based Swarm Behavior (Protease) with NetLogo
 - [Guided-Boiding] - video on YouTube depicting the execution of Protease generating a Guided-Boiding swarm behavior